pnp/sp-dev-fx-extensions/CONTRIBUTING.md

     ```shell
     # assuming you are in the folder of your locally cloned fork....
-    git checkout master
+    git checkout main

     # assuming you have a remote named `upstream` pointing official **sp-dev-fx-extensions** repo
     git fetch upstream

-    # update your local master to be a mirror of what's in the main repo
+    # update your local main to be a mirror of what's in the main repo
-    git pull --rebase upstream master
+    git pull --rebase upstream main

     # switch to your branch where you are working, say "react-field-slider"
     git checkout react-field-slider

-    # update your branch to update it's fork point to the current tip of master & put your changes on top of it
+    # update your branch to update it's fork point to the current tip of main & put your changes on top of it
-    git rebase master
+    git rebase main
     ```

 * Push your branch to GitHub: